What is Interview Bias and How to Avoid It | Thomas.co

 • How to avoid asking irrelevant questions that can lead to a bias being made on the character of the person

-• Recognising how assumptions can be made about applicants
+• Recognizing how assumptions can be made about applicants

 • Keeping an impartial and open mind and not focusing on things such as looks or body language to affect the evaluation of the candidate

 Where possible, you can keep many aspects of the candidate selection anonymous.
 For example in a skills assessment, you can remove the potential for bias and aid recruitment in decision making by removing things such as name, date of birth and even ethnicity from the records.
-Keeping this information anonymous allows you to thoroughly assess the skills of the candidate without colouring any judgements.
+Keeping this information anonymous allows you to thoroughly assess the skills of the candidate without coloring any judgments.

 Use multiple, diverse interviewers